Team: Suzanne Choi, Zahin Ali, Brendon Gouveia, Denise Nguyen

 From the feedback of the two concepts, we decided to combine elements that resonated with people.

 Our final combined concept is around connected museum experience which facilitates unexpected discovery with subtle suggestions towards artifacts and exhibits that match users' interest.
 The visitors are also able to collect artifacts by tapping on placard and engage with artifacts later at touch table.
-At the end of their musem experience, visitors receive a take-away postcard as a physical souvenir and can re-access their collections via website.
+At the end of their museum experience, visitors receive a take-away postcard as a physical souvenir and can re-access their collections via website.

 Proposed journey map